kura/blackhole/docs/source/index.rst

 it was sent and received, but no actually email is sent out.

 .. code-block:: python
-   :linenos:

-    from smtplib import SMTP_SSL  # You can import SMTP to not use SSL/TLS.
+    # from smtplib import SMTP             # For sending without SSL/TLS.
+    from smtplib import SMTP_SSL

-    msg = """From: <test@blackhole.io>
+    msg = '''From: <test@blackhole.io>
     To: <test@blackhole.io>
-    Subject: Test
+    Subject: Test email

-    Random test message.
+    Random test email.
+Some UTF-8 characters: ßæøþ'''
-    """

-    # smtp = SMTP('blackhole.io', 25)  # This would not use SSL/TLS
+    # smtp = SMTP('blackhole.io', 25)      # For sending without SSL/TLS.
     smtp = SMTP_SSL('blackhole.io', 465)
     smtp.sendmail('test@blackhole.io', 'test@blackhole.io',
                   msg.encode('utf-8'))

+    # We can send multiple messages using the same connection.
+    smtp.sendmail('tset@blackhole.io', 'tset@blackhole.io',
+                  msg.encode('utf-8'))

+    # Quit after we're done
     smtp.quit()

+This example is written in Python but, any language can be used to communicate with the blackhole server.
+Blackhole is capable of receiving non-ASCII characters.

 .. _telnet: